This website uses cookies to give you the best online experience. If you'd like to know more please read our cookie policy

 The table below provides the average wait times based on the priority and size of property you may require.

-You can see what other housing options may be suitable for you on our Ask Mo website.
+You can see what other housing options may be suitable for you on our Ask Mo page.

 Normally, you can join the housing register as long as you: